 Your children aren’t going to simply create a budget, however.
 They are going to create a budget that is nutritionally adequate, calorie-appropriate, and delicious for the entire family.

-One of the assignments for the curriculum is to create a 2-day menu or meal plan for a family of 4.
+One of the assignments for the curriculum is to create a 2-day menu or meal plan for a family of four.
 However, it can be adjusted, depending on your family’s size.
 This is just ONE of the many assignments you will be able to schedule for your kids to do.

 I am master’s degree-level Registered Dietitian and I studied Public Health for my master’s degree.
 Thus, I think it’s important to focus on prevention.
 For example, teaching kids behaviors and choices that will lead to a healthy weight and a healthy body.
 When a person grows up with a healthy weight and body, they are less likely to develop diseases such as Diabetes and Hypertension.